pyiron/pyiron/source/citation.rst

 * **pyiron**: https://github.com/pyiron/pyiron

 For all the other modules/ plugins in particular those hosted at https://gitlab.mpcdf.mpg.de/pyiron (MPIE internal) please ask the developers for the corrsponding references.
-We try to publish those as under the open source license when the initial papers are published.
+We try to publish those under the open source license when the initial papers are published.
 Afterwards they are going to be added to the official `Github repository <https://github.com/pyiron>`_.

 **************
 external paper